Indiana’s Implied Consent Law: Refusal to Take a Blood, Breath, or Urine Test

 Evidence of the Refusal Can Be Used Against a Defendant in a Criminal Case

-If a defendant refused to submit to a chemical test, evidence of the refusal is admissible in a criminal case.
+If a defendant refuses to submit to a chemical test, evidence of the refusal is admissible in a criminal case.
 This rule allows the prosecutor to suggest to the judge or jury that you refused the test because you knew you would fail.

 FACING A DUI?